Complex Structures for Klein-Gordon Theory on Globally Hyperbolic Spacetimes: Introduction

 We prove that our constructed complex structures are rigorously defined.
 The proof is two-fold.
 First, we have to prove that the given complex structures are anti-self-adjoint operators.
 This is done by using the recent proof of essential self-adjointness of the spatial part of the Klein-Gordon operator \cite{MuOe:selfadjoint}.
-Secondly, we have to prove that the constructed complex structures supply automorphisms of the solutions spaces of the the Klein-Gordon equation.
+Secondly, we have to prove that the constructed complex structures supply automorphisms of the solution spaces of the Klein-Gordon equation.
 To assure this automorphism property we construct the aforementioned spaces as Sobolev spaces by using the spatial part of the Klein-Gordon operator.

 We anticipate that the methods developed in the present work could be used to find and verify complex structures for other interesting classes of globally hyperbolic spacetimes, such as for example Bianchi, or Kasner-like, universes.
 We also recall that the traditional approach (and its failure of a unitary description \cite{K79}) relies heavily on the Hamiltonian.
 In contrast, in our present framework we eliminate the reference to a particular Hamiltonian for constructing the complex structure.
 Rather, we build the time evolution by means of an embedding that relies on the global hyperbolicity.
 Therefore, we expect our approach to be more generally applicable.
+However, we emphasize that the methods presented here only allow for particle-number conserving quantizations.
+We hope to address the more general case involving particle creation in future work.

 In Section~\ref{sec:ghyp} we give a short introduction to Klein-Gordon theory on globally hyperbolic spacetimes.
 The unitarity condition and the conservation equations that determine the complex structure are given in Section~\ref{sec:cstruct}.
 We dedicate Section~\ref{sec:domains} to the study of the domains and the images of the complex structure in a rigorous fashion.
 The reader interested only in the physical results may skip this section.
 Using the results of the previous sections, we give well-defined conserved complex structure for a variety of spacetimes in Section~\ref{sec:natcomplex}.
-In order to ease readability we collect all lengthy proofs in the Appendix~\ref{sec:proofs}.
+Finally, we comment on the emergence of the Gelfand-Dikki equation as underlying a large class of examples.
+In order to ease readability we collect all lengthy proofs in Appendix~\ref{sec:proofs}.